jglo0708/unicash/README.md

 # unicash

 Project for Finance with Big Data @ Uni Bocconi

+hello, trying for github